tandasat/tandasat.github.io/Hypervisor_Development_on_Intel_and_UEFI_Platform.md

 Details
 --------

-Hypervisors are becoming more important in the area of cloud computing and security.
-There is an increasing interest in using hypervisors in the area of security engineering and analysis.
-How can hypervisors help protect against tampering of the guest OS or other software?
-How can it be used in malware analysis?
-What about cheats and anti-cheats in the games industry?
+A hypervisor is a critical component in both security and cloud computing.
+There is also an increasing interest in applying virtualization technologies in the area of security engineering and analysis.
+How can hypervisors be used to secure the existing systems?
+How to write custom hypervisors to perform reverse engineering and fuzzing more efficiently?

-This course provides students the skills and knowledge to develop their hypervisors using Intel VT-x.
-It is designed in a way such that everything is built from scratch.
-This emphasis allows students to better understand the building blocks and nuances behind a hypervisor, as well as expanding knowledge acquired in the course by themselves.
-Topics include UEFI firmware programming, VT-x initialization, debugging, nested page tables, and more.
-Students will develop a hypervisor that implements a variety of exit handlers and offering useful demo features at the end.
+In this class, the students will learn the foundations to answer those questions, that is, the basic skills and knowledge to develop hypervisors.
+The class is designed in a way such that everything is built from scratch and optimized for learning.
+This allows students to better understand the building blocks and expand the knowledge acquired in the course by themselves afterward.
+Topics include UEFI architecture and programming, VT-x/EPT configuration, debugging tools, comparison of hypervisor designs, application of the technologies, and more.

-This is a hand-on oriented class.
-We believe that the students can learn and retain concepts and skills the best by working with those by themselves and not by being taught; hence offering the maximum value to the students.
-With this philosophy, the class is designed for lab activities as the primary learning opportunities, and lectures are to explain backgrounds for the lab activities.
-We will spend about the half of the time with hands on.
+This is a hands-on-oriented class.
+We believe that the students can learn and retain concepts and skills the best by working with those concepts by themselves and not by being taught; hence gaining the greatest value.
+With this philosophy, the class is designed for lab activities as the primary learning opportunities, and lectures are to explain backgrounds and the motivations for those.
+We will spend about half of the time for hands-on.

+At the beginning of the class, students will receive skeleton implementations of our hypervisors and incrementally update them through the exercises with a clear understanding of motivations and design choices.

+At the end of the class, students will also receive a full version of our hypervisor.
+This includes implementation of advanced concepts, such as stealth-hooking hypercall, use of VT-d, guest hardening (like HyperGuard if you are familiar with it), host hardening through CET, SMAP, UMIP, etc, handling of uncommon events like microcode update, NMI, and so on.
+This version can be used to complement your understanding of advanced topics and as a reference to explore more topics as you wish.

+Additionally, a proof-of-concept implementation of taking and reverting to snapshots for fast full-system fuzzing will be shared as well.

 ![Hypervisor_Development_on_Intel_and_UEFI_Platform.png](/Images/Hypervisor_Development_on_Intel_and_UEFI_Platform.png)

 Pricing
 --------